gherlein/gonetmon/README.md

 address and keep a running total.
 It will dump a basic stats page every minute for hosts that had any traffic that minute.

+##  License

+This project is released under the MIT License.
+Please see https://gherlein.mit-license.org